Grouper (musician)

-Grouper is the solo project of American musician, artist and producer Liz Harris (born July 15, 1980).
+Grouper is the solo project of musician, artist and producer Liz Harris (born July 15, 1980).
 She has released material on her own label and other independent labels since 2005.
 Grouper released the critically acclaimed Dragging a Dead Deer Up a Hill in 2008, followed by five more records, including a two-part album, A I A, and the piano-led album Ruins.
 Her twelfth album, Shade, was released in 2021.

-Grouper has collaborated with a number of other artists, including Xiu Xiu, Tiny Vipers (as the duo Mirrorring), Roy Montgomery, The Bug, Lawrence English (as Slow Walkers), and Jefre Cantu-Ledesma (as Raum).
+Grouper has collaborated with a number of other artists, including Xiu Xiu, Tiny Vipers (as the duo Mirrorring), Roy Montgomery, The Bug, Inca Ore, Lawrence English (as Slow Walkers), Jefre Cantu-Ledesma (as Raum) and Paul Clipson.
+The critic Brett Abrahamsen referred to her as a "genius of modern music" in his 2022 profile of Roy Montgomery.

-History
+Biography

-Harris was born July 15, 1980 in Northern California and grew up around the San Francisco Bay area.
+Harris was born July 15, 1980, in Northern California and grew up around the San Francisco Bay area.

 She grew up in a Fourth Way commune there which was inspired by the philosophy of George Gurdjieff.
 The community was known as "The Group", which would later serve as some inspiration for the moniker Grouper.
 According to Harris, the kids called each other and the parents 'groupers' sort of as a defiance.
 She says: "It was us making our own identities inside a pretty controlled environment, and sort of lashing back maybe...
 When I had to think of a name I felt annoyed at nothing sounding right.
 I wanted something that referenced me without referencing 'Me.'"
 According to her, she "felt like the music was at its barest just a grouping of sounds, and I was just the grouper."

-After finishing college, Harris briefly moved to Los Angeles, where she worked with Mayo Thompson at Patrick Painter.
+After graduating from University of California, Berkeley with a Bachelor of Fine Arts degree, Harris briefly moved to Los Angeles, where she worked with Mayo Thompson at Patrick Painter.
 Harris is now based in Oregon.
-Harris’ first album was 2005’s Grouper, a self-released full-length CD-R, followed later that year by Way Their Crept on Free Porcupine (re-released in 2007 on Type Records).
+Harris’ first album was 2005's Grouper, a self-released full-length CD-R, followed later that year by Way Their Crept on Free Porcupine (re-released in 2007 on Type Records).
 In 2006 she released a single (He Knows), one album, called Wide, and a collaboration with Xiu Xiu entitled Creepshow.
 Harris made available new material steadily through the years, and continued to collaborate with various artists such as Roy Montgomery and Xela.

 In 2008 she released Dragging a Dead Deer Up a Hill, her breakthrough album.
-An AllMusic reviewer Heather Phares praised the album for showing more musical range than Harris' previous work and for "letting more melody, more structured songs, and even a few phrases emerge from the ether."
-Pitchfork gave it 8.2 stars calling the work "an arresting album of pastoral psychedelic pop".
+AllMusic reviewer Heather Phares praised the album for showing more musical range than Harris' previous work and for "letting more melody, more structured songs, and even a few phrases emerge from the ether."
+Pitchfork gave it 8.2 stars, calling the work "an arresting album of pastoral psychedelic pop".
+On the same exact year after the release of Dragging a Dead Deer Up a Hill, she collaborating with Inca Ore would make and later released a song of the Poison Tree.